LibrariesHacked/librarieshacked.github.io/_posts/2024-01-17-library-data-storytelling-method.md

 A data story is a narrative constructed from one or many datasets to present a story that is engaging, interesting, and informative.

 Library services know all about the power of storytelling.
-Thinking about characters, what happened, why, when, and how.
-There are no strict rules other than it needing to be something that people are interested in and get something out of.
-No story needs to be long or complicated or to require technical expertise.
-Calling it 'data' storytelling should not make it inaccessible, and everyone should be welcome to tell data stories.
+Communicating characters and narrative, what happened, why, when, and how.
+For it to be effective it needs to communicate that story and be something that people are interested in and get something out of.
+Stories do not necessarily need to be long or complicated or to require technical expertise.
+Calling it 'data' storytelling should not make it inaccessible, and everyone should be invited to tell stories that are based on data.

 ## What is not good data storytelling?

-When discussing data with the library sector, there is an immediate assumption that we're talking about statistics, performance data, and 'traditional' measures and metrics.
+When discussing data with the library sector, there is often an immediate assumption that we're talking about statistics, performance data, and 'traditional' measures and metrics.

-Effective performance monitoring is essential, but needs to continually evolve, cause frequent change in practice, and then re-evaluation of the data.
-Too often it is used to say libraries are doing well or poorly, with little action taken or further analysis of the data.
-It's not really the same as data storytelling, but regardless, neither have good adoption in public libraries.
-That can make library data a dispiriting situation and not one that is engaging or enjoyable for those tasked with it.
+Effective performance monitoring is essential, but needs to continually evolve, cause change in practice, and then re-evaluation of the measures.
+Too often it is used to say libraries are doing well, or poorly, with little action taken or further analysis of the data.
+It's not really the same task as data storytelling, but regardless, neither are done well in public libraries.
+That situation makes using library data a dispiriting situation and not one that is engaging or enjoyable for those tasked with it.

 ## Curiosity

 Data storytelling is about satisfying curiosity and providing insight into services.

 What are people curious about in their services?
 This will be down to individuals.
-I tend to be interested in a bit more 'out there' data stories.
-Merging in data such as climate, flooding, high street usage, and how these relate to library usage.
-Other people will be more interested in specific things they are passionate about.
-People who don't use library services, those from deprived communities, etc.
+I tend to be interested in 'out there' data stories.
+Merging library data with data on climate, flooding, high street usage, and how these affect or correlate with library usage.
+Other people will be more interested in specific things they are passionate about, such as the population who don't use library services, those from deprived communities, etc.

 It's important to allow time for curiosity without having specific goals in mind, or anything to prove.
 Anything that provides insight into the service can be useful - often we won't know how until much further down the line.

-## Getting started
+## Ideas

 How do you get started, or know what data to even think about?
-We need to allow time for ideas, and they should be about real life rather than about data.
+We need to allow time for ideas, and they should come from real life rather than data.
 A couple of ways in which ideas can come are either information triggers, or original thoughts.

 #### An information trigger

-A library user may mention something, such as they prefer coming to visit the library when town is quiet.
-Because they can get there with less stress, and it becomes a more relaxed experience.
+A library user may mention something, such as they prefer coming to visit the library when the town is quiet.
+Maybe they can get there with less stress, and it becomes a more relaxed experience.
 Small bits of information can trigger an "Ah, that's interesting, I wonder if..." response.

 In that example, could we explore if libraries are used more when the surrounding area is quieter?
 Difficult to assess, but possible.
 It depends on usage type, and whether the library usage is for leisure or necessity.
 But these are areas that we should be exploring regularly and understand the data that could support that insight.